Joakim-animate90/Ai_Based_Toc_Builder/README.md

 - Comprehensive test suite with pytest and Codecov integration
 - Production-ready Docker deployment with optimized settings
 - Proper separation of concerns with a modular architecture
+- **Automatic periodic cleanup of old database records:** The app now uses FastAPI's modern lifespan event to run a background task that deletes records older than a configurable threshold (default: 60 minutes) every minute, leveraging the new time-based deletion method in OpenAIDB for efficient storage management.

 ## Project Structure